innerpace-X/BaRTDefense/README.md

 # BaRTDefense
 An unofficial reimplementation of BaRT Defense
 From paper 《Barrage of Random Transforms for Adversarially Robust Defense》
+This project are mainly based on the codes from the paper's supplement.

 link: http://openaccess.thecvf.com/content_CVPR_2019/html/Raff_Barrage_of_Random_Transforms_for_Adversarially_Robust_Defense_CVPR_2019_paper.html